CityScope/CS_GAMABrix/RoadTraffic.md

 For most use cases, users will want to post summary statistics about the table or about the agents to cityIO to be displayed in the front end.
 These indicators can be displayed as heatmaps, as part of a bar chart, or as variables in the radar plot.
 In order to build these `indicators`, we need to build agents that will act as `observers` by reporting information to `cityIO`.

 The simplest `indicator` is a `numeric` indicator that that collects information from the agents and reports a single number to CityIO.
 To create a `numeric` indicator, you can use the `cityio_numeric_indicator` species already included in `GAMABrix` and create an agent that belongs to this species.
-The important parameter is `indicator_value` which is a string that will be evaluated by GAMA at every step.
+The important parameter is `indicator_value` which is a string that will be evaluated by GAMA at initialization.
+When in `listen` mode, this function will be evaluted everytime there is a table change.

 ```java
 create cityio_numeric_indicator with: (viz_type:"bar",indicator_name: "Average commute distance", indicator_value: "mean(people collect distance_to(each.living_place,each.working_place))");
 ```

-This syntax works great for simple `numeric` indicators.
+This syntax works great for simple `numeric` indicators, but it is a bit restrictive.
 In some cases, we might want to build a more complex indicator that relies on more complex calculations.
-For example, we might want to report both the mean and the total commute distance, or we might want to calculate commute distance over a road network and report multiple statistics to describe it.
+For example, we might want to report multiple statistics, or we might want to calculate commute distance over a road network, or we might have a need for an indicator that updates its value via a `reflex` instead of calculating everything at `init`.
 If this is the case, we need to define our own species of `numeric` indicators as a subspecies of the `cityio_agent`.
 The example below implements the exact same indicator as before, but defining our own species called `cityio_numeric_indicator`:

 ```java
 species commute_distance parent: cityio_agent {